-Indiana Housing and Community Development Authority is a Section 8 Agency in Indianapolis, Indiana.
+Indiana Housing and Community Development Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 The following agencies operate on behalf of Indiana Housing and Community Development Authority: